Would you spend 800% more for a product or service in order to gain a 10-15% improvement to your level of comfort or convenience?

 We’ve clearly got some big spenders as neighbours!

-Across the park we’re a clear minority with our tent trailer.
+Across the park we’re a clear minority in our tent trailer.
 There are a few others scattered around.
 There’s even the odd brave soul who dared to camp in a (gasp), tent!

 But overwhelmingly, the campground is filled with newer pick-ups towing large 5th wheels or travel trailers equipped with all of the modern conveniences of home.